BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: Real Experiment

 \subsection{Energy Consumption}

 Besides the time consumption, we also conducted several experiments to measure the difference between original schemes and BMap-based schemes in the aspect of energy consumption.
-In the experiment, we measure the batter usage in the original schemes by calculating the average working hours of battery after fully charged.
+In the experiment, we measured the battery usage in the original schemes by calculating the average working hours of the battery after fully charged.
 To compare, we also measured the battery usage in the BMap-based schemes.
 The details are shown in Fig. \ref{fig:energyConsumptionFigure}.
 As shown in Fig. \ref{fig:energyConsumptionFigure} (a), the average working hours of original schemes and BMap-based schemes are almost the same.
 Specifically, we calculated the battery working hour reduction by applying BMap, which is less than 0.9\% of the total working time.
-The average battery consumptions in Data Transmission, \emph{Initial Mapping, Privilege Movement, and Bubble Expansion} are shown in Fig. \ref{fig:energyConsumptionFigure} (b).
-In the experiment, since we utilized a secure channel to transmit users' data, it consumes the most portion of energy, especially for the Multi-Sensor-BMap.
+The average battery consumption in Data Transmission, \emph{Initial Mapping, Privilege Movement, and Bubble Expansion} is shown in Fig. \ref{fig:energyConsumptionFigure} (b).
+It is calculated using the default system tool in Android.
+In the experiment, since we utilized a secure channel to transmit users' data, it consumes the most portion of energy, especially for Multi-Sensor-BMap.
 In addition, the private data hash and formatting are conducted in this stage.
 In the rest of stages, \emph{Initial Mapping, Privilege Movement, and Bubble expansion} have similar energy consumption.